Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 ![image](images/Iperf/FullCritical/4.png)

 ## Web App fuctionalities
-Our Web App allows the user to switch between the different scenarios and see the topology of the network in real time.
+The Web App allows the user (ex. a network administrator) to switch between different scenarios and to see the topology of the network in real time.
 It requires at first a simple login with username and password: **admin**

-Once the login has been performed, we are redirected to the control page, in this page we are able start the network, switch between the different scenarios and stop the network.
+Once the login has been performed, the user is redirected to the control page.
+On this page it is possible to start the network, switch between different scenarios and stop the network.

 ![wa2](images/webapp/wa2.jpeg)

 ## Testing the network

-For testing the network we can use the mininet console to ping the hosts and see if the network is working properly.
+To test the network the mininet console can be used to perform some ping (for reachability tests) and iperf commands (for bandwidth tests).\
-We can perform a ping in these two ways:
+ping tests can be performed in these two ways:
 ```
 mininet> h1 ping h2
 ```
 ```
 mininet> pingall
 ```
-For testing the bandwidth we can use the iperf command:
+iperf tests can be performed in these two ways:
 ```
 mininet> h1 iperf h2
 ```
 Of course h1 and h2 can be replaced with any other host in the network.

 ## Known Issues
 When trowing a command that do not autoterminate (like h1 ping h2) the web app functionalities stop working.
-In order to have the webapp working you have to restart it.
+In order to have the webapp working again, a restart is required.